U.S. Stocks Climb on Upbeat Earnings

 Still, a "sustained rally" across assets would require an improvement in underlying economic indicators, most particularly "manufacturing data across Europe and Asia," Ms. Maharaj said.

-U.K. stocks were also set to close higher after Boris Johnson, the former foreign secretary and leading voice of the campaign to leave the European Union, won the leadership of the ruling Conservative Party.
+U.K. stocks closed higher after Boris Johnson, the former foreign secretary and leading voice of the campaign to leave the European Union, won the leadership of the ruling Conservative Party.

 Unless there are signs that support is ebbing away from Mr. Johnson, in the form of further cabinet resignations or parliamentary party defections, there would "not be much in terms of volatility in equities, currencies or bonds," said Derek Halpenny, European head of global markets research at MUFG Bank.